 A CERT requires at least 12 credit hours, but the requirement for each CERT is different.
 Check the course requirements for the CERT you are interested in.

 What if I am already in a degree program?
 Can I enroll in a CERT?
-No, if you are already enrolled in a degree program you cannot enroll in a CERT.
-The CERT is intended for students who are not yet enrolled in a graduate program.
-If you are already in a graduate degree program, you could consider completing the college level Certificate of Specialization (COS).
+Yes, if you are already enrolled in a degree program, you can enroll in a CERT.
+Please contact the Office of Online Programs at email@example.com to help you enroll in a CERT.

 CERTs will be awarded at the end of the traditional semester following the campus graduate degree conferral schedule.